bharnats/Mortgage_Masters/README.md

 The problem was hosted for Data hack Contest in Analytics Vidhya.
 The dataset can be downloaded from the challenge page or from the direct link to the same dataset [train data](traindata.csv) and [test data](testdata.csv).
 Evaluation Metric is accuracy i.e. percentage of loan approval that we correctly predict.

+### Train Data Exploration
+* Almost 85% of applicants are not self-employed
+* The vast majority of the loans had a term of 30 years.
+* Lenders Look at more than just credit score.
+* The model is trained on 10 variables.
+* The target variable Loan_Status(Yes/No) is Binary and hence a classification machine learning model is selected.
+* Most of the loans are requested by applicants with low income, but not extremely low
+* More Dependents send loan approval high.
+* Loans for employed graduates with bad credit history still get approved !

 #### ![data](images/Data_Loan.PNG)

 ### Challenges Faced: